allie-walker/Natural-product-function/README.md

 --blastp_path - path to blastp executable, by default assumes blastp is already in PATH variable

 --write_features - directory to write features to, if not defined features will not be saved

+--antismash_version antiSMASH version used to generate antiSMASH input file, support for 4 or 5, default 5

+--rgi_version RGI version to generate RGI input file, support for 3 or 5, default 5